stevenhggns/Buckley_Lab_SIP_project_protocols/soil_geochemistry/pH.md

 # Procedure

-1. Measure out 10 g of dried soil and transfer to a clean glass beaker
+1. Measure out 5.0 g of dried soil into labled vial.

 1. Dispense a volume of DI water equal to the soil weight.
 	* 1 mL water = 1 g water